aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/iam-groups-roles-to-manage-eks-access/index.en.md

 ---
-title : "Using IAM Groups to Manage Kubernetes Cluster Access" weight : 34
+title : "Using AWS IAM Groups and Roles to Manage Kubernetes Cluster Access" weight : 34
 ---

-In this module, we’ll learn about how to simplify access to different parts of the kubernetes clusters depending on IAM Roles.
+In this module, we’ll learn about how to simplify access to different parts of the kubernetes clusters depending on AWS IAM Roles.

 When an Amazon EKS cluster is created, the IAM entity (user or role) that creates the cluster is